pavelhoral/wrensec-docs/Java-Style-Guide.md

 2. `package` and `import` statements (see Sections 3.2 [Package statement](#32-package-statement) and 3.3 [Import statements](#33-import-statements)).
 3. Command lines or sample code in a comment that may be cut-and-pasted into a shell.

 > **Deviation Note:** This section of the style guide notably differs from Google's Java Style Guide: in this style guide, a 100-character limit is merely encouraged but not required, while the absolute limit has been raised to 120 characters.
-This is maintain consistency with the vast majority of code that Wren Security has inherited from ForgeRock, especially given that the block indent for our is [twice as long](#42-block-indentation-4-spaces) as Google's standard indent.
+This is to maintain consistency with the vast majority of code that Wren Security has inherited from ForgeRock, especially given that the block indent for our is [twice as long](#42-block-indentation-4-spaces) as Google's standard indent.

 ### 4.5 Line-wrapping
 > **Terminology Note:** When code that might otherwise legally occupy a single line is divided into multiple lines, this activity is called _line-wrapping_.